Charles Michel: Early political career

-Shortly after finishing university, while his father was Belgium's Minister of Home Affairs, Michel was elected to the federal Chamber of Representatives in 1999 (age 23), representing Walloon Brabant, a stronghold of the liberal MR.

-In 2000, he became Minister of Home Affairs in the Walloon Government aged 25, making him the youngest regional minister in Belgian history.
+Shortly after finishing university, while his father was Belgium's Minister of Home Affairs, Michel was elected to the federal Chamber of Representatives in 1999 (age 23), representing Walloon Brabant, a stronghold of the liberal MR. In 2000, he became Minister of Home Affairs in the Walloon Government aged 25, making him the youngest regional minister in Belgian history.
 At the same time, his father was minister of Home Affairs at the national level.
 At the local level, he was elected city councillor in Wavre in 2000, and in 2006 became mayor of the city.

 In December 2007, Michel became the Minister of Development Cooperation in the Verhofstadt III Government and subsequently in the Leterme I, Van Rompuy I and Leterme II governments.
 After poor results in the 2009 regional elections, Michel was part of a group demanding the MR leader Didier Reynders resign.
 After the party suffered further losses in the 2010 federal election, Reynders resigned, and Michel announced his candidacy to replace him.
 In January 2011, he was elected President of MR, and resigned from the cabinet.

 Prime Minister of Belgium

 After the 2014 federal election, Michel became co-formateur in the ensuing coalition negotiations.
-Initially, CD&V Leader Kris Peeters was expected to be Prime Minister.
+Initially, CD&V Leader Kris Peeters was expected to be prime minister.
 However CD&V also insisted on Marianne Thyssen being appointed as European Commissioner, and Michel's MR refused to allow the two most important political posts to be held by a single party.
 Ultimately, the parties agreed to appoint Thyssen as European Commissioner, with an understanding that the prime ministership would go to either MR or OVLD.
 As Michel was serving as co-formateur, he quickly won internal support from other parties to lead the next government.
-On 7 October 2014, an overall agreement was reached between the four parties to form a new government, with Michel proposed as Prime Minister, and Peeters as one of four Deputy Prime Ministers.
-Michel became the youngest Belgian Prime Minister, and was only the second Francophone liberal to become Prime Minister.
+On 7 October 2014, an overall agreement was reached between the four parties to form a new government, with Michel proposed as prime minister, and Peeters as one of four deputy prime ministers.
+Michel became the youngest Belgian prime minister in 173 years since Jean-Baptiste Nothomb in 1841, and was only the second Francophone liberal to become prime minister.

+In the Ministry of Security and the Interior, many tasks of the federal police are being privatized (securing public buildings, supervising detainees, etc.), while the departments concerned with international crime (especially computer and financial crime) are being decentralized.
+In defence, while the budget for investment in equipment has been increased at the request of NATO, the number of personnel is to be reduced by 19.5 per cent.
+Federal cultural and scientific institutions have been hit by budget cuts of 20 per cent.
+The budget allocated to the functioning of the judiciary is also depleted, leading Belgium's highest magistrate to accuse the "logic of economy" of being responsible for a "pathology of the entire judicial system that endangers the rule of law."